sunitparekh/data-anonymization/README.md

 - [ThoughtWorks Inc](http://www.thoughtworks.com), for allowing us to build this tool and make it open source.
 - [Birinder](https://twitter.com/birinder_) and [Panda](https://twitter.com/sarbashrestha) for reviewing the documentation.
 - [Dan Abel](http://www.linkedin.com/pub/dan-abel/0/61b/9b0) for introducing me to Blacklist and Whitelist approach for data anonymization.
+- [Chirga Doshi](https://twitter.com/chiragsdoshi) for encouraging me to get this done.
+- [Aditya Karle](https://twitter.com/adityakarle) for the Logo.
+(Coming Soon...)